 We had a bit of a wait in Puerto Blest; the boat was not yet there.
 Some passengers went into the restaurant attached to the small hotel.
 I walked down to the end of the Peninsula, a narrow spit that goes out into Brazo Blest, an arm of Lago Nahuel Huapi, the lake we would be cruising on all the way to Puerto Pañuelo.
 I did notice a number of hikers with their packs.
 There is a hiking trail from Pampa Linda that ends here; they would be joining us for the boat ride back to Bariloche.
 I talked to one hiker and she was aghast at how much the ride cost.
 She gulped when I mentioned the $280.
 U.S. I had paid!
 (The Cruce Andino is 25% cheaper if you are a Chilean or Argentinian – $220.!)

 There is about 25 kilometers of water to cross from Puerto Blest.
 The Google satellite view below shows Lago Nahuel Huapi and Bariloche to the east.

-I did not realize it at the time but as we approached Brazo Trieteza I took the shot below.
-That is Cerro Lopez looming over the water; a week later I would tenting near the Refugio Lopez on the side of that mountain!
+As we approached Brazo Trieteza I took the shot below.
+That is Cerro Lopez looming over the water.
+I did not realize it at the time but aa week later I would be tenting near the Refugio Lopez on the side of that mountain!